-BL 404 Microbiology (4)
+BL 404 Microbiology (3)

 Fundamental concepts, biochemistry, and applied aspects of microbiology with a review of current analysis techniques emerging from the field of microbiology.
 Topics include microbial structure, physiology, genetics, growth, control, and reproduction integrated with selected topics of applied microbiology within the medical, environmental, and industrial fields.
-Three hours lecture, three hours lab.
-Prerequisites: CH 320 or permission of professor.
+Three hours lecture.
+Pre-requisites: CH 320 or permission of professor.